ibm-cloud-docs/Cloudant/query/search-analyzers.md

 If you want to see the effect of each analyzer, use the [{{site.data.keyword.cloudant_short_notm}} Search API call](/docs/Cloudant?topic=Cloudant-search#testing-analyzer-tokenization) that applies to one of the built-in Lucene analyzers with a supplied string.

-To look at each analyzer in turn, we can pass the following string to each analyzer to measure the effect:
+To look at each analyzer in turn, you can pass the following string to each analyzer to measure the effect:

 ```sh
 "My name is Chris Wright-Smith.
 I live at 21a Front Street, Durham, UK - my email is chris7767@aol.com."